 Louise Ayling: August - September 2016 (athlete profile) Spelt out the word 'sweet'.
 Sweet!

 Paul Jeffrey: January - March 2017 (athlete profile) Spelt out the word 'cornetto'.
 This was expanded into 'parkruncornetto' and completed in May 2017.
 A bit of history as to why this is significant to Paul can be found on his Clair parkrun blog post.

 Michael Conway: March - May 2017 (athlete profile) 'chelsea fan'.

 Dan Watts: April - July 2017 (athlete profile) Spelt out his name using the 'nurkrap' method.

-Claire Allison: June - August 2017 (athlete profile) Spelt the word Lemsip.
+Claire Allison: June - August 2017 (athlete profile) Spelt the word 'Lemsip'.
 Then completed the word 'Cockwomble' between Jan and May 2018.
 Between October and December 2018, Claire spelt out 'bah humbug'.

 Linda Harley: July - September 2017 (athlete profile) Spelt out the word 'dancer'.
 You can read all about it on Linda's parkrunDANCER blog post.